Jungle0430/StegoZip/README.md

 5. Wait for the task to complete.
 If any error occurs during the process, it will be reported in the `main_result.txt` file.
 Upon successful completion, the final results will be displayed in the `result/` folder.

 ## Acknowledgment
+We heavily borrow the code from [Discop](https://github.com/comydream/Discop) and [SparSamp](https://doi.org/10.5281/zenodo.14736967).
+We appreciate the authors for sharing their code.

 ## Citation
 If you find this work or repository useful, please consider citing or starring it.